mvx-320/.dotfiles/README.md

 # .dotfiles
-Configuration for Vim and Bash
+Configuration for Tmux, Vim and Bash

 ## Setup:
 1. Go to the `home` directory: